 Based on these key differences, you can now decide when you need to use posts or pages for your content.
 Need a different design for new content?
 Use a page.
 Need an update?
 Use a post.
 Nowadays, website owners usually make use of both posts and pages for their content.
 This website, for example, uses posts for its WordPress tutorials, and at the same time utilizes pages for its About, Contact, landing & offer pages.

 Another question may pop into your mind is that “Should I use more posts or pages?”
 Well, it actually depends on the nature of your website.
 If you’re running a blog, your website would only have a few pages such About and Contact page while the rest of the content will be created through posts.
-On the other hand, if you’re running a corporate website, the majority of your content would likely be created through pages.
+On the other hand, if you’re running a corporate website, the majority of your content would likely be “pages”.

 To recap, posts are useful for: